cosmos/cosmos-sdk/x/evidence/spec/06_begin_block.md

 ## Evidence Handling

 Tendermint blocks can include [Evidence](https://github.com/tendermint/tendermint/blob/master/docs/spec/blockchain/blockchain.md#evidence) that indicates if a validator committed malicious behavior.
-The relevant information is forwarded to the application as ABCI Evidence in `abci.RequestBeginBlock` so that the validator dan be punished accordingly.
+The relevant information is forwarded to the application as ABCI Evidence in `abci.RequestBeginBlock` so that the validator can be punished accordingly.

 ### Equivocation